-Whether or not you are Irish, don’t miss celebrating with a parade or festival in your area.
+Whether or not you’re Irish, don’t miss celebrating with a parade or festival in your area.

-To celebrate the lucky holiday, kids can learn the art of Irish dancing during Music Movement, go on a four-leaf clover scavenger hunt and attend a reading of “The Night Before St. Patrick’s Day” by Natasha Wing.
+To celebrate the lucky holiday, kids can learn the art of Irish dancing during Music Movement, go on a four-leaf clover scavenger hunt and attend a reading of “The Night Before St. Patrick’s Day”.
 March 17.

 Also check with your local library for storytelling and special St. Patrick’s Day events.